 Once the marinade is cool to the touch, pour it into the ziplock bag and add soft-boiled eggs (optional).
 Marinate for 12 hours (ideally overnight).

-Once the pork has finished marinating, heat a frying pan on medium-high and add the chashu and 100ml of the marinade.
+Once the pork has finished marinating, heat a frying pan medium-high and add the chashu and 100ml of the marinade.
 Fry until the marinade has thickened and turn the chashu occasionally until glazed all over.

 Rest the chashu for 5-10 minutes before slicing.
 Typically the beautiful middle slices would be used for ramen and the end cuts would be used for donburi.